zhengying-liu/autodl-contrib/tfrecord_format/README.md

 ## Explain SequenceExample in natural language
-If you haven't looked at what SequenceExample proto is in the official [code](https://www.tensorflow.org/code/tensorflow/core/example/example.proto), you can look at this paragraph have a general idea.
+If you haven't looked at what SequenceExample proto is in the official [code](https://www.tensorflow.org/code/tensorflow/core/example/example.proto), you can look at this paragraph to have a general idea.

 SequenceExample proto is a kind of protocol to store data.
 This protocol can be followed to format dataset in TFRecord format (TensorFlow's official data format).